 Why not?
 Another ancient old town of twisting streets along a beautiful waterfront.
 We didn’t bother to stop to look at a map.
 We decided to follow the signs, the traffic, and go by Charlie Magee’s foggy memory of a month-old glance at maps.google.com that told him Rethmyno had a road that went around the outside of the old town.
 “If we find an easy parking spot, let’s stop for a quick stroll.
 If not, we’ll drive around the outside of the walls and alleys and go back to the highway.”
 Everyone agreed that it was a good plan.

-We found ourselves in a slow-moving Crete style road with scooters and motorcycles passing on both sides while the cars inched along and pedestrians watched their asses.
+We found ourselves in a slow-moving Crete style road with scooters and motorcycles passing on both sides while the cars inched along and pedestrians paid no attention to certain death on both sides.

 #1: cars obey traffic lights . . . mostly.